karmab/kcli/doc/index.rst

 =============

 If you only want to use your local libvirt, *no specific configuration* is needed.

-On most distributions, default network and storage pool already exist.
+On most distributions, default network and storage pool are already defined.

 You can add an additional storage pool with: